toadius2/AI-Stock-Trading-App/README.md

 6. MongoDB database is used for storing login information and user's previous portfolio account balances.

-To login to all three portfolios the Username/Password of Mr. Nelson are required.
+To login to all three portfolios Username/Password are required

 AI Hardware Access Key:
 1. This button is given for enabling users to get Buy/Sell signals from the Software on the Server and also to perform actual Buy/Sell orders on behalf of the user.